Nirmhjejeuirueuh/compare/src/content/pages/english/privacy-policy.md

 Effective Date: July, 2022

-Welcome to Stella ("we," "our," or "us").
+Welcome to wealthify ("we," "our," or "us").
 Your privacy is important to us, and we are committed to protecting the personal information you share with us.
-This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website, https://www.stella.com ("Website").
+This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website, https://www.wealthify.com ("Website").

 ### Information We Collect